 Critical thinking skills are essential for all nurses.
 They are a necessity for the provision of safe, high-quality clinical care.
-Nurses today are caring for patients who have complex, culturally diverse health care needs.
+Nurses today are caring for patients who have complex, culturally diverse health care needs, making the importance of critical thinking in nursing even more paramount.

 The growing body of research, patient acuity, and complexity of care demand higher-order thinking skills.
 A lack of experience can limit a nurse’s ability to reason, think and judge, which can pose a hazard to patients.